 Fairtrade supports the farmers by providing them with minimum price protection.
-What this means is that farmers have to be offered the minimum price set regardless of fluctuating market prices.
-This ensures that farmers’ livelihood and income are protected and they are able to sustain future growth.
+What this means is that farmers have to be offered the minimum price set regardless of changing market prices.
+This ensures that farmers’ livelihood and income are safe and they are able to sustain future growth.

-Fairtrade Premium is a scheme which is paid into a communal fund which could be used for the education of their children or for family healthcare.
-Furthermore, this fund could be used to improve and expand their business or build infrastructure such as roads, bridges or wells to support their businesses and their communities.
+Fairtrade Premium is also a scheme which is paid into a social fund which could be used for the education of their children or for family healthcare.
+Furthermore, this fund could improve and expand their business or build infrastructure such as roads, bridges or wells to support their businesses and their communities.
 This ensures their children have better future prospects.